tstyblo/RIOT-icoboard/README.md

 The board is based on the Lattice iCE40HX FPGA device, which is fully supported by open source tools.

-You'll also need the icoUSBaseBoard adapter board so that you can connect the icoBoard to a normal PC via USB.
+You'll also need the icoUSBaseBoard adapter board so that you can connect the icoBoard to a normal PC via USB (unless you want to program it manually using a Raspberry Pi).

 The FPGA device must be programmed with the icoSoC platform.
 The platform provides the picorv32 RISC-V softcore CPU written in Verilog, plus some basic peripherals (interrupt controller, SRAM interface, UART, GPIO, PWM, bootloader firmware).